wrediam/VidCard/TRANSCRIPT_FEATURE.md

 All endpoints:
 - Require authentication
 - Verify video ownership
-- Return JSON with transcript text and metadata
+- Return JSON with transcript text, metadata, and `unavailable` flag
+- Mark videos as unavailable when transcripts cannot be fetched
-- Handle missing transcripts gracefully
+- Prevent repeated fetch attempts for unavailable transcripts

 ### ✅ Dashboard UI

 **Transcript Button:**
 - Shows "View Transcript" if transcript exists
 - Shows "Retrieve Transcript" if not yet fetched
+- Shows "Transcript Unavailable" (grayed out, non-clickable) if transcript cannot be fetched
 - Appears on all video cards (grid and list views)
-- Blue color to distinguish from other actions
+- Blue color for active buttons, gray for unavailable

 **Transcript Modal:**
 - Full-screen overlay with scrollable content